Killing of Iryna Zarutska: State

+In November 2025, a new House Select Committee on Involuntary Commitment and Public Safety was convened to examine the involuntary commitment process in North Carolina and make recommendations to improve it.
+In January 2026, the House Select Committee on Oversight and Reform scheduled a legislative hearing to discuss the killing, summoning Mecklenburg County Sheriff Garry McFadden, Charlotte Mayor Vi Lyles, and other city officials and requesting documents from Mecklenburg County District Attorney Spencer Merriwether.
+The hearing was postponed after a federal judge blocked Merriwether from releasing some documents.
+The oversight hearing was then held on February 9, 2026.
+Republican legislators questioned Mecklenburg County Sheriff Garry McFadden, who was facing a primary election.

 Iryna's Law

-At a state level, North Carolina governor Josh Stein called for "more cops on the beat", for the state legislature to pass a law enforcement package to address vacancies, and for review of the pretrial system.
-State lawmakers introduced a criminal law reform bill – House Bill 307, dubbed "Iryna's Law" – in the North Carolina General Assembly on September 22.
+North Carolina state lawmakers introduced a criminal law reform bill – House Bill 307, dubbed "Iryna's Law" – in the North Carolina General Assembly on September 22, 2025.
 Iryna's Law was passed 28–8 by the North Carolina Senate on September 22 and 81–31 by the North Carolina House of Representatives on September 23, and signed into law by Stein on October 3.
 Measures set out in Iryna's Law include: